Greyhounds are intelligent, sensitive, gentle and sociable dogs, who thrive on human companionship and readily adapt to life as a family pet.

 Can greyhounds be exercised off leash?

-In accordance with the current Victorian laws regarding greyhounds, they are not to be off leash except on private property.
-This law applies to all public spaces, including leash-free parks.
+In accordance with the Victorian laws regarding greyhounds, they are not to be off leash except on private property.
+This law applies to all public spaces, including Off-leash parks.
+Note: There are a few 'Slipping Tracks' around outer Melbourne which greyhound owners can access (on application) for off-leash running of greyhounds.

 DON'T PUNISH THE GROWL - by 4Paws University In the modern world of dog behavior - we now know that aggressive displays are a normal, natural, NON-VIOLENT form of communication.
 Growling is a dog's way of saying "stop," "stay away," or "go away."